aspose-pdf/Aspose.PDF-Documentation/java/parsing/extract-data-from-acroform/_index.md

 Aspose.PDF for Java not only lets you create and fill in form fields, but also makes it easy to extract form field data or form field information from PDF files.

 Suppose we don't know the names of the form fields in advance.
 Then we should iterate over each page in PDF to extract information about all AcroForms in PDF as well as the values of the form fields.
+To get access to the form we need to use [getForm](https://apireference.aspose.com/pdf/java/com.aspose.pdf/Document#getForm--) method.

 ```java
 public static void ExtractFormFields() {